 Achromatopsia (ACHM) is a congenital retinal disorder and can vary among affected dogs by severity.
-The disorder manifests in poor ability of the eye to distinguish between different shapes and details of objects at a given distance, pendular nystagmus, impaired or complete colour blindness and fear of light (light sensitivity).
+The disorder manifests in the poor ability of the eye to distinguish between different shapes and details of objects at a given distance, pendular nystagmus, impaired or complete colour blindness and fear of light (light sensitivity).
 Loss of vision under well-lit conditions with a complete loss can occur at 8-10 weeks of age.
 ACHM develops due to genetic defects which results in complete loss of cone function and activity of ion channel which is a key mediator in signal transduction in retinal receptors.
 The disease has been identified in humans but also in German Shephard and Labrador Retriever.
-Clinical ophthalmic examination does not necessarily confirm the ACHM, therefore a genetic test needs to be done for disease confirmation.
+The clinical ophthalmic examination does not necessarily confirm the Achromatopsia, therefore a genetic test needs to be done for disease confirmation.

 Inheritance: autosomal recessive - read more

 Genetic test: The method used for testing is extremely accurate and allows complete differentiation between affected animals, carriers and healthy dogs.
 Testing can be done at any age.